 Assuming a 7% rate of return, a 25-year old who invests 8% of a $40,000 annual salary that increases by 2% every two years (a modest assumption) will have saved more than $1.4 million for retirement by age 70 (this hypothetical illustration does not reflect the performance of any particular investment).
 Savings accounts, quite simply, can’t do that.
 By nature, they have low interest rates and they grow slowly.

-2. Time is your biggest asset—Use it.
+2. Time is your greatest asset—use it.

-Thanks to compound interest, you stand much to gain from retirement investing.
+Thanks to compound interest, investors stand to gain much from retirement investing.
 Assuming a 7% rate of return, a 25-year old who invests $200 monthly until age 70 will have grown her investment to $762,944.
 If she waited until age 35, investing twice as much monthly, or age 45, quadrupling her monthly investment, she would not be able to achieve the same results as if she had started investing more modestly at age 25 (FIGURE 1).

 25-Year Olds Can Save Much Less and Still End up With More